macccorehenni/SkyCoTL-in-DnD/World-building/Calendar.md

 Well, let’s break it down by month.

 ## Year-break
 Being the first month of the year, Year-break is naturally one of the longest.
+It's five seven-day weeks